mborn1/pyoptex/docs/source/index.rst

 **Version**: |release|

-PyOptEx (or Python Optimal Experiments) is a package designed to create optimal designs for experiments with Python.
-The package designed to be as intuitive as possible, making it accessible also to non-statisticians.
+PyOptEx (or Python Optimal Experiments) is a package designed to create optimal design of experiments with Python.
-The package is fully open source and can be used for any purpose.
+It is fully open source and can be used for any purpose.

 The package is designed for both engineers, and design of experiment researchers.
 Engineers can use the precreated functions